Skip to content

 • What is the general strategy of a bifurcation analysis?

-• Is our example of Hodgkin-Huxley sensitive to changes of the potassium conductance parameter?
+• Is our example of Hodgkin-Huxley sensitive to changes of the sodium conductance parameter?
 Are there bifurcation points?
+Please motivate your answer with images of your results.